sfernando-BAEN/ELIXIR-A-Vina-Batch-Screening-Module/README.md

 - MacOS:  macOS Mojave

 # Installation Guide
-To run the script, you need to install python in your environment, python versions can be 2.7.16, 3.7.4 or later.
+To run the script, install python in your environment - python versions can be 2.7.16, 3.7.4 or later.
 The numpy package version 1.17.2 or later is required to generate the evaluation table.

 To install python on OS X & Linux: